 While the construction industry averages roughly 21 deaths per 100,000 workers, several more workers experience significant injuries.
 Construction sites often pose the risk of:

 - Falling objects

 - Heavy machinery accidents

 Construction accidents are far too common, causing traumatic brain injuries, spinal cord damage, broken bones, amputations, crushed limbs, burns, and other severe injuries.

-At Pacific Workers' Compensation Law Center, we work to protect the rights of people who suffer severe harm because of negligence.
+At Pacific Workers', The Lawyers for Injured Workers, we work to protect the rights of people who suffer severe harm because of negligence.
 Workers are heroes, and they deserve to have someone on their side to pursue compensation when they need it most.